With A Family Financial Mediator, You Can Make Your Divorce Settlement Agreement Work

 - Visitation and custody

 Why does working with a mediator matter?
 Mediation saves you time in court so you pay less in legal fees.
-As a trained and certified family financial mediator, Amber Billick of Billick Rogers Family Law can help you pursue a resolution that lowers your stress and equips you with the material resources you need to build a stable life.
+As trained and certified family financial mediators, Amber Billick and Bill Rogers can help you pursue a resolution that lowers your stress and equips you with the material resources you need to build a stable life.

 Should You Hire An Impartial Mediator?